 The 640 Heritage Preservation Foundation is pleased to partner with San Francisco Heritage to co-present its 2020 Lecture Series.

 In honor of the ratification of women’s right to vote in 1920, the theme of this year’s series is Women in Preservation.
 Each program will spotlight and celebrate women both past and present who have worked to preserve San Francisco’s unique cultural and architectural heritage.
 The virtual programs will incorporate historic photos, maps, audio, and video, and be recorded for subsequent sharing and archiving.

 Due to the uncertain nature of the COVID-19 crisis, we will host an all-virtual 2020 season, made free and open to the public online.

-*This program is limited to 100 participants on Zoom.
-We will also be live streaming the program on SF Heritage’s Facebook at www.facebook.com/SFHeritage
+*This program has a limit of 100 participants on Zoom.
+But we will also be live-streaming the program on SF Heritage’s Facebook at www.facebook.com/SFHeritage

 This is a virtual event that will be hosted on the Zoom platform.
 You will need access to a computer or other device that is capable of accessing the internet.
 You can watch and listen to the sessions through your mobile device, but we recommend that you pre-download the Zoom web app for Android or the Apple Store app, both of which are available for free.
 You may also visit these links using your desktop computer and you will be prompted to download the desktop app.